-Protecting the privacy and confidentiality of personal information is an important aspect of the way that Ontario Home Builders Association (OHBA) conducts its business.
-Collecting, using, and disclosing personal information in an appropriate, responsible, and ethical manner is also important to Ontario Home Builders Association’s daily operations.
+Protecting the privacy and confidentiality of personal information is an important aspect of the way that Ontario Home Builders’ Association (OHBA) conducts its business.
+Collecting, using, and disclosing personal information appropriately, responsibly, and ethically is also essential to Ontario Home Builders’ Association’s daily operations.

 OHBA strives to protect and respect the personal information of its customers, employees, business partners, and others who engage with the association.

 Personal information is defined as any identifying information about an individual or group of individuals.